The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Discussion

 There are two scenarios in which previous models of partial observability fall short.
 The first is when there is missing data during parameter estimation, such missing context, and the second is when there is missing or novel data during likelihood calculation.
 A possible solution to these problems uses the explicit marginal emission and transition distributions, where, e.g., the context is marginalized out.
 While none of the above models possess this property, the POHMM, described in Section \ref{sec:pohmm}, has explicit marginal distributions that are used when missing or novel data are encountered.
 Additionally, parameter smoothing uses the marginal distributions to regularize the model and improve parameter estimates.

 The POHMM is different from the partly-HMM \citep{kobayashi1997partly}, being a first order model, and different from the partially-HMM \citep{ozkan2014novel}, since it doesn't assume a partial labeling.
 The POHMM is most similar to the context-HMM \citep{forchhammer1996partially} in the sense that emission and transition probabilities are conditioned on some observed values.
-Despite this, there are several important differences between the POHMM and context-HMM.

-The hidden state of the context-HMM at time $t_{n}$ is dependent on the emissions up to time $t_{n-1}$, whereas the POHMM hidden state at time $t_{n}$ depends on observations from a separate process at times $t_{n}$ and $t_{n-1}$.
-This enables the POHMM to characterize system behavior that depends on an independent Markov chain, which emanates from a completely separate process.
+Despite this, there are several important differences between the POHMM and context-HMM: \begin{enumerate} \item The context is not a function of the previous emissions; instead it is a separate observed value (called an \emph{event type} in this work). \item The context for hidden state and emission is the same, i.e., $s_{n}=r_{n}$. \item The emission at time $n+1$ is conditioned on a context observed at time $n+1$ instead of time $n$. \item An additional context $s_{n+1}$ is available at time $n+1$, upon which the hidden state is also conditioned. \end{enumerate} The first difference enables the POHMM to characterize system behavior that depends on an independent Markov chain which emanates from a completely separate process.
 Such a scenario is encountered in keystroke dynamics, whereby typing behavior depends on the text that is being typed, but the text itself is not considered part of the keystroke dynamics.
 This distinction is not made in the context-HMM, as the context is based on the previously-observed emissions.
 Additionally, the context-HMM, as original described, contains only discrete distributions and lacks explicit marginal distributions; therefore it is unable to account for missing or novel data during likelihood calculation, as would be needed in free-text keystroke dynamics.